 Step by Step: How to Texturize Men's Short Hair

 As with any other style, we suggest starting with freshly washed hair; it just looks better and helps you style your hair appropriately for this look.
 We suggest you use Suave Men 2-In-1 Ocean Charge Shampoo + Conditioner when going for the texturized look.
+This product will also help any product buildup you may have.
 The oceanic scent alone will get you ready for some windswept feels.
 The added moisture also helps keep your hair soft when using hair products.

 We have two favorite products to choose from to texturize men’s short hair; they both create the same look but have different textures depending on your preference.
 For a creamy, wax-like product use Bed Head For Men By TIGI Pure Texture Molding Paste.
 It gives that rough, textured look, but stays soft, and you can change the look throughout the day.